If you live in or have travelled in the United Kingdom, you likely recall being told to “please mind the gap.”

 The implication: more than half the employees in these otherwise flourishing companies are not clear about what their organization is trying to achieve and what is expected of them to help achieve it.

 That’s a disconcerting statistic for any leader since communicating vision and setting organizational and individual expectations are among their primary responsibilities.
+Of course, organizations might use interactive dashboards like the ones available with ServiceNow performance analytics.
+Such enterprise tools can provide an excellent graphical source of the business processes, but cannot always replace personal communication.

 Armed with this data, 200 CEOs, Presidents and Managing Directors of companies in the United States, Canada, Australia and New Zealand were selected randomly from the pool of 5,000 executives.
 These 200 CEOs asked their direct reports-a total of 1,320 people, or an average of six other leaders per company-to complete an organizational performance assessment.